wp-plugins/ktai-entry/README.txt

 1. Post WordPress forum with 'ktai-entry' tag.

 == Changelog ==

+= 0.9.1 (2010-09-07) =
+* When changing the post date time into the date time of the specified attached file, the plugin recognizes a date time format `yymmdd_hhiiss` of the image filename.
+* Replace the attachment filename to `Ymd_His.jpg` format if the original name is 'image.jpg' or 'photo.jpg'
+* Fixed a issue that mobile pictograms are not recognized.
+(For version 0.9.0.x only)
+* Fixed a issue that nofity settings are not saved at Ktai Entry admin panel.

 = 0.9.0.1 (2010-09-02) =
 * Fixed a issue on a mail with attached images.
 (For version 0.9.0 only)